Akshay1557/project2/README.md

 # new project
-this project was created from local system created by akshay kumar
+this project was created from local system. created by akshay kumar.